Steve Ahern

 Stephen Roderick Ahern (OAM) (born 1959) is an Australian media executive, strategist, trainer and international consultant in modern broadcast media.
 He was the station manager at three Australian Broadcasting Corporation (ABC) radio stations (1988 to mid-1990s), Director of Radio at Australian Film, Television and Radio School (AFTRS) (1998 to 2009) and CEO of Ahern Media & Training (AMT) (from mid-1990s).
-His Order of Australia Medal, awarded in June 2009, recognised his "contributions to radio broadcasting as an educator, media trainer and author".
+His Order of Australia Medal, awarded in the Queen's Birthday honours list June 2009, recognised his "contributions to radio broadcasting as an educator, media trainer and author".